BDC Hamburger Icon

 • Never pay for reviews.
 While it’s OK to actively solicit positive reviews or testimonials, never pay for positive reviews.
 Fake reviews can backfire and cause additional damage to your reputation.

-6. Gather social proof.
+9. Gather social proof.

-Consumers are more likely to listen to recommendations or warnings about products and services from friends than from paid spokespersons or ads.
+Consumers are more likely to listen to recommendations or warnings about products and services from friends than from paid spokespeople or ads.
 Organic word-of-mouth advertising is called social proof; it’s crucial to build social proof for your brand or company to encourage trust.

 The following actions are some of the ways you can provide social proof:

-• Engage trusted and popular influencers to market your brand
+• Engage trusted and popular influencers to market your brand.

 • Deliver the best customer service.